-An ellipse is a conic section and is mathematically defined (1) by passing a plane through a right circular cylinder at an angle between 0 and 90 degrees (see figure 1), or (2) as the locus of a point which moves so that the sum of its distances from two fixed points, known as foci (singular: focus), is constant (see figure 2).
+An ellipse is a type of conic section mathematically defined (i) by passing a plane through a right circular cylinder at an angle between 0 and 90 degrees (see Figure 1), or (ii) as the locus of a point which moves so that the sum of its distances from two fixed points, known as foci (singular: focus), is constant (see figure 2).
 If the two foci coincide then the ellipse is a circle.
 The ellipse is symmetric with respect to both its axes, and is a closed curve.

 An ellipse centered at the origin of an x-y coordinate system with its major axis along the x-axis is defined by the equation